 What If I Complete Work Without a Building Permit?

-Conducting any renovation or new build without a permit can land you serious fines.
+Conducting any home renovation in Toronto or new build without a permit can land you serious fines.
 There is also a chance that the completed work may be ordered to be torn down.
 Not only can you jeopardize the structural integrity of the home when you complete work without a building permit, but you can also be blocked when it’s time to sell the property.
 In addition, if your home gets damaged during the build and you don’t have a permit, you won’t qualify for an insurance claim.
 In the City of Toronto, a work without building permit penalty is a fee equal to fifty percent of the project’s permit fees.

 Zoning Approval